andiweli/ZGloom-Vita-Vita2D/README.md

 - **Gloom 3**
 - **Zombie Massacre**

-You still need the original game data files (see below).

 The game including game data files is also available directly on PS VITA via VitaDB app or [here](https://www.rinnegatamante.eu/vitadb/#/).

 ---